haplesshero13/lc3platform/README.md

 ###On Mac OS X using curl
 * Install Xcode and the Xcode Developer Tools/Command Line Tools
-* Check that you have gcc by typing gcc --version.
-If you get a message similar to i686-apple-darwin11-llvm-gcc-4.2 (GCC) 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2336.9.00) then you are all set.
+* Check that you have gcc by typing `gcc --version`.
+If you get a message similar to `i686-apple-darwin11-llvm-gcc-4.2 (GCC) 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2336.9.00)` then you are all set.
 * Open Terminal.app and run:

 ```